technicalities/Mere_Toys/Technicalities' Game of Life/readme.txt

-An implementation of Conway's GoL with a auto bitmap reader for entering initial states.
+An implementation of Conway's GoL with (coming late 2015) a auto bitmap reader for entering initial states.